 You can manually copy the sudoers file to a location on the Windows computer that has Access Manager installed.
 You should specify a file name that identifies the computer where the file was used.
-For example, you might include the local host name or a functional description, such as oracle server sudoers.txt or ga1 server sudoers.txt.
+For example, you might include the local host name or a functional description, such as oracle_server_sudoers.txt or qa1_server_sudoers.txt.